RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/using-cluster-api.md

 weight: $weight
 alwaysopen: false
 ---
-To use the OSS Cluster API, you must have a newly created database in your v5.x or higher Redis Enterprise Software (RS) cluster.
-If you have an existing database you want to use with the OSS Cluster API, you must create a new database and migrate the data over using ReplicaOf.

 Note: The OSS Cluster API setting is not cluster-wide.
 The setting only applies to the specified database.

-## Configuring a New RS Database to Use the OSS Cluster API
+## Configuring an RS Database to Use the OSS Cluster API

-To configure a new RS database to use the OSS Cluster API:
+To configure an RS database to use the OSS Cluster API:

 1. Make sure that the database meets these requirements:
     * The database must use the standard hashing policy.